 Diagnosing and treating sleep apnea is crucial to managing medical risks such as hypertension, heart disease, and memory and mood issues, but underserved populations are unlikely to be enrolled in sleep studies.
 This specific situation formed the basis for this project, but there’s a broader implication that the initiative addressed: medical providers such as NYU Langone face challenges in providing the comprehensive digital support for patients necessary to help achieve affordable, quality healthcare that’s accessible to all.

-Maven Wave is working with Dr. Azizi Seixas, Ph.D., Assistant Professor in the Departments of Population Health and Psychiatry at NYU Langone Health, to create a machine learning and AI-powered platform that leverages data collected from wearables to provide real-time recommendations.
+Maven Wave is working with Dr. Azizi Seixas, Ph.D., Assistant Professor in the Departments of Population Health and Psychiatry at NYU Langone Health, to create a secure machine learning and AI-powered platform that leverages data collected from wearables to provide real-time recommendations.
 For example, the platform can aggregate demographic data plus FitBit data outlining physical activity, sleep, and diet/nutrition trends to create custom profiles that send personalized notifications to patients.

 The framework that Maven Wave created with the NYU Langone enables the team there to mitigate the burden of chronic diseases.
 With this platform, physicians can advise patients remotely, providing automated health recommendations based on actual data.